hapax/hapax.github.io/assets/rego.md

 **January 5, 2021.** *Sublets is a fun game for road trips.
 Take letters from the license plates of passing cars, and find words of which the license plate letters form a subsequence.
-I explain the game in more detail and provide code for finding solutions.*
+I explain the game in more detail and provide code for finding solutions.
+I also explore how the difficulty of the game varies with license plate length.*

 #### Introduction